 HELP WITH THE ABOVE WILL BE AVAILABLE FROM OUR STAFF TEAM.

 1. ON ENTRY, the Service User will be required to sign the Licence Agreement, which is a legally binding document and have been alcohol & substance free for a minimum of thirteen weeks.

 2. BE AGED over 21 years (no upper age limit).

 3. FOR MOST PEOPLE who have chosen to stop drinking / abusing substances, the need for some time in a safe environment is very important.
 Safety in this context means an alcohol and substance free environment, and because of this St Edmunds Charity operates a strict dry / clean rule.
 Service users who drink alcohol or use illegal drugs will be asked to leave immediately.
 If the staff team suspect that a service user might be drinking or using drugs or has taken unprescribed medication (or abused prescribed medication) immediately that an incident is discovered – the staff may be required to search your flat.
-This may feel harsh – but you need to understand that the safety and well being of all our residents has to take the highest priority.
+This may feel harsh – but you need to understand that the safety and well being of all our service users has to take the highest priority.
 If you feel safe you will be able to work on your sobriety needs.

 During their/your stay and prior to moving on, service users will be encouraged to become part of external / community support groups.
 There is also a Service User self help group which is held weekly on Fridays at the Project and ex service users are welcome to attend after they leave our accommodation based service.
 Ex service users who attend this group must continue to be alcohol & substance free and could be subject to testing.

 If you require any further information please contact us.
 Or alternatively if you would like to arrange a visit to the project the staff will be happy to receive you.